Charles Duke

-Duke was backup lunar module pilot on Apollo 13.
+Duke was backup Lunar Module pilot on Apollo 13.
 Shortly before the mission, he caught rubella (German measles) from a friend's child and inadvertently exposed the prime crew to the disease.
 As Ken Mattingly had no natural immunity to the disease, he was replaced as command module pilot by Jack Swigert.
 Mattingly was reassigned as command module pilot of Duke's flight, Apollo 16.
 On this mission, Duke and John Young landed at the Descartes Highlands, and conducted three extravehicular activities (EVAs).
-He also served as backup lunar module pilot for Apollo 17.
+He served as backup Lunar Module pilot for Apollo 17.
 Duke retired from NASA on January 1, 1976.

 Following his retirement from NASA, Duke entered the Air Force Reserve and served as a mobilization augmentee to the Commander, USAF Basic Military Training Center, and to the Commander, USAF Recruiting Service.
 He graduated from the Industrial College of the Armed Forces in 1978.
 He was promoted to brigadier general in 1979, and retired in June 1986.
 He has logged 4,147 hours' flying time, of which 3,632 hours were in jet aircraft, and 265 hours were in space, including 21 hours and 38 minutes of EVA.

-Duke resides in New Braunfels, Texas, and was named Texan of the Year in 2020.
-He is currently on the board of directors for the Astronaut Scholarship Foundation and previously served for two years as the chairman.
-He is a popular motivational speaker, with NASA films and personal stories of his Apollo mission on the moon.
-He is a born-again Christian and he and his wife Dorothy speak to audiences regarding their faith and its effect on their marriage.
+Duke is a born-again Christian and young Earth creationist.